UsamahFakira/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favourit things:
+1. Playing Footbal
+2. Watching NFL
+3. Coding
+4. Gym
+5. Learning new programming languages and technologies